All Episodes

 Yeah.

-How are we going to keep this the Capitol safe and secure in the future?
+How are we going to keep the Capitol safe and secure in the future?

-What I do is I build just as exact same security that they have at the White House.
+What I do is I build just the exact same security that they have at the White House.

-You create a perimeter, you put, you know, cement barricades in the way, you prevent people.
+You create a perimeter, you put cement barricades in the way, you prevent people.

-But Jamie Raskin, you know, wants to get rid of this old outdated relic called the Constitution and Article 2 in the Electoral College, the way we elect presidents in this country.
+But Jamie Raskin, you know, wants to get rid of this old outdated relic called the Constitution and Article 2 and the Electoral College, the way we elect presidents in this country.

 So then only states like New York and New Jersey and Illinois and California will have a say in those elections because of the high density and population difference between some of the other states.